bertramdev/timeseries/README.md

 ```
 The specific syntax of the referenceIdQuery and metricNameQuery depend on the storage provider.
 Regular expressions can be used for the in-memory and MongoDB implementations.
 A SQL like expression can be used for the GORM implementation.
 The Elastic Search implementation supports the ES query string query syntax.

-The structures returned by the service read method follow a grammar intended to by compatible with JavaScript charting libraries.
+The structures returned by the service read methods follow a grammar intended to be compatible with JavaScript charting libraries.
 A time-series-charts plugin is TBD.

 Sample return value from `getMetrics` in JSON: